Development of the gonads: Pathology

-Testis
+Testicle

-The testis is developed in much the same way as the ovary, originating from mesothelium as well as mesonephros.
+The testicle is developed in much the same way as the ovary, originating from mesothelium as well as mesonephros.
 Like the ovary, in its earliest stages it consists of a central mass covered by a surface epithelium.
 In the central mass a series of cords appear, and the periphery of the mass is converted into the tunica albuginea, thus excluding the surface epithelium from any part in the formation of the tissue of the testis.
 The cords of the central mass run together toward the future hilum and form a network which ultimately becomes the rete testis.
 On the other hand, the seminiferous tubules are developed from the cords distal to the hilum, and between them connective-tissue septa extend.
-Via the rete testis, the seminiferous tubules become connected with outgrowths from the mesonephros, which form the efferent ducts of the testis.
+Via the rete testis, the seminiferous tubules become connected with outgrowths from the mesonephros, which form the efferent ducts of the testicle.

-Descent of the testes
+Descent of the testicles

-The descent of the testes consists of the opening of a connection from the testis to its final location at the anterior abdominal wall, followed by the development of the gubernaculum, which subsequently pulls and translocates the testis down into the developing scrotum.
+The descent of the testicles consists of the opening of a connection from the testis to its final location at the anterior abdominal wall, followed by the development of the gubernaculum, which subsequently pulls and translocates the testicle down into the developing scrotum.
 Ultimately, the passageway closes behind the testis.
+Such descent is ancestral in placental mammals with a derived condition of non-descent with testes remaining near the kidneys occurring in Afrotheria such as elephants.

 Opening of connection

-At an early period of fetal life the testes are placed at the back part of abdominal cavity, behind the peritoneum, and each is attached by a peritoneal fold, the mesorchium, to the mesonephros.
+At an early period of fetal life the testicles are placed at the back part of abdominal cavity, behind the peritoneum, and each is attached by a peritoneal fold, the mesorchium, to the mesonephros.
 From the front of the mesonephros a fold of peritoneum termed the inguinal fold grows forward to meet and fuse with a peritoneal fold, the inguinal crest, which grows backward from the antero-lateral abdominal wall.
 The testis thus acquires an indirect connection with the anterior abdominal wall.
 At the same time, a portion of the peritoneal cavity lateral to these fused folds is marked off as the future vaginal process.